bobby5develops/angularjs-lazy-loading-with-requirejs-optimisation/README.md

 * `app.bootstrap.js`: This will contain all vendor dependencies as well as any other code that is not specific to a given route.
 * `xxx.dependencies.js`: This will contain the dependencies for a given route, where 'xxx' is the name of the route.

-When the app is initially accessed at a particular route, it is these two script files that will be delivered to the browser.
-As the user then navigates to other routes, the lazy dependencies for the subsequent routes will either be delivered in individual downloads or as a single combined 'xxx.dependencies.js' file, depending on the 'optimize' flag found in `xxx.state.config.js` of each route, where 'xxx' is the route / state.
-Allowing lazy dependencies to be delivered individually for subsequent (i.e., not the initial) route access ensures that dependencies that are shared amongst routes are not delivered to the browser multiple times.
+When the app is initially accessed, it is these two script files that will be delivered to the browser.
+As the user then navigates to other routes, the lazy dependencies for the subsequent routes will either be delivered in individual downloads or as a single combined 'xxx.dependencies.js' file, depending on the 'optimize' flag found in `xxx.state.config.js` of each route, where 'xxx' is the route name.
+Allowing lazy dependencies to be delivered individually for subsequent route access (i.e., not the initial access of the site) ensures that dependencies that are shared amongst routes are not delivered to the browser multiple times.
 This ensures that bandwidth is not wasted.
 If no lazy dependencies are being shared between routes, or if loading a single optimized file will provide a significant improvement in speed regardless of some wasted bandwidth, then the 'opimize' flag of the route config can be set to 'true' to ensure that only a single